 • algorithm design and prototyping

 • in-lab testing verification with real data and measurement of the performance of the approach.

 The thesis will be co-tutored with Synapta Srl, a Spin-off of Politecnico di Torino.
 It will be an opportunity to work also with the Synapta team experimenting with real data.
 The undergraduate will benefit from being immersed in a existing start-up environment while applying scientific experimental practises learned in ISMB.
-At the end of the thesis, the undergraduate will be familiar with deep learning and natural language processing techniques, and she/he will acquire an understanding of the public-procurement domain.
+At the end of the thesis, the undergraduate will be familiar with machine learning and natural language processing techniques, and she/he will acquire an understanding of the public-procurement domain.
 As additional benefit, she/he will proficiently use control version systems, continuous integration systems, remote deploying and monitoring techniques.

 Contact: send a resume with attached the list of exams to firstname.lastname@example.org specifying the thesis code and title.